gtopia/react-redux-dev/README.md

     3. `cd react-webpack-boilerplate`
     4. `npm install`

-* Develop locally with HMR
+* Run project locally with HMR
     `npm run dev`
-    _This command won't generate any folder under root directory._

-* Check bundling with detail info under watch mode
+* Bundle for development without minify
     `npm run build-dev`
-    _This command will generate 'build' folder under root directory._
+    _This command will generate a folder named 'build'._

-* Bundle for publish
+* Bundle for production with minify
     `npm run build`
-    _This command will generate 'dist' folder under root directory._
+    _This command will generate a folder named 'dist'._

 ## Tech stack